 “Many people think they are going to get the top value, but dealers taking in the trade need a margin of profit and will offer you less than the trade-in price listed on these sites,” says auto expert Lauren Fix.

 2. Take care of known mechanical problems

-Remember, the mechanical and physical condition of your car are big drivers of value.
-As a result, you should take special care to resolve any issues you already know about, and especially ones that are easy to fix.
+The mechanical and physical condition of your car are big drivers of value.
+So, it’s best to resolve any issues you are aware of that are relatively simple to fix.

 3. Shop around for trade-in value

 Zach Shefska of Your Auto Advocate says that it’s important to “shop around” for trade-in potential while you shop for a new (or new-to-you) car.
 “Get as many competitive quotes for your trade-in as possible before engaging with the dealer,” he says.